← All guides·Test Guide·9 min read

 Are firefighter aptitude tests hard?

 They are challenging mainly because of the time pressure rather than the difficulty of the content.
 No specialist knowledge is required — they test everyday reasoning.
-Most candidates who practise the formats under timed conditions improve significantly.
+Most candidates who practice the formats under timed conditions improve significantly.

 Can you use a calculator in the firefighter numerical test?